-electives.
-Participation in all writing program electives requires approval from the PCP Director, the process for which is fully explained in the PCP Manual.
-The non-writing program electives are fully explained in the "Graduate Course Elective Catalog" document that is published separately.
-Students may seek to include an Individual Preparation Program (IPP) elective during the academic year.
-IPP Proposals must be detailed, in writing, identify significant academic rigor, and be submitted through the Department Chair to the Dean for approval.
-The Dean will usually approve only one (1) IPP elective credit per student.
+3) Elective Subjects.
+Each student must satisfactorily complete a total of seven (7) elective credits.
+This may include the opportunity for students to continue work on their core scholarly paper, either expanding their research paper or completing their thesis.
+Participation in these writing program electives requires approval from the PCP Director, the process for which is fully explained in the PCP Manual.
+All other electives are fully explained in the "Graduate Course Elective Catalog" document that is published separately.
+Students may seek to include an Individual Legal Studies (ILS) elective during the academic year.
+ILS allows the student to shape a significant academic project, the work for which occurs outside of class in accord with ABA Standard 305.
+ILS proposals must be detailed, in writing, identify significant academic rigor, and be submitted through the Department Chair to the Dean for approval.
+All ILS must be graded by a faculty member.
+The Dean will usually approve only one (1) ILS elective credit per student.
+Further details on the ILS elective option are in the Elective Catalog.
 In this graduate-level program, each student is individually responsible for ensuring that all required core and elective course work is satisfactorily completed.